Sandigo, New South Wales: Hazelnut Farming

 Sandigo is home to a hazelnut farming enterprise, led by the Agri Australis Pty Ltd company (owned by parent company Ferrero).
-The land was purchased by Ferrero in 2011, seenvh dtszhgi jnogu&se as a suitable choice for hazelnut farming due to appropriate soil type and water availability.
+The land was purchased by Ferrero in 2011, seen as a suitable choice for hazelnut farming due to appropriate soil type and water availability.
 The biosecurity of the imported hazelnut plants (from Chile) were cleared by 2012, and planting commenced in April 2014.
 The first harvest was in 2018.